Miller's House at Red Mills

 The farmhouse at Red Mills known as 'Red Mills Farm' was built c.1835 by Roe and Arminda Coleman on this site overlooking the Shawangunk Kill.
 The early mill site included a sawmill and gristmill which were in proximity to the miller's house (only the miller's house survives).
 The location allowed the miller a view of mill operations, and the height of the water in the mill could also be monitored.
 The sawmill and gristmill were destroyed by fire in the mid-twentieth century, leaving only remnants of a dam and mill race channel, and the existing miller's house.
 (The mill site is located on a separate parcel.)

-The log guest house is a newly built, design-forward, sumptuous home perfect for guests and entertaining.
-A large hearth room dominates the first floor, with an open kitchen, dining, and living spaces.
-Huge master BR with its own entrance on the first floor.
-Four en suite bedrooms upstairs, each with its own custom design.
-All contemporary mechanicals, including zoned heating and radiant floors as well as central air.

-The site was originally owned by the patentee, Abraham Jansen.
+The site was originally owned by Abraham Jansen.
 Roe Coleman purchased the land in 1835 and began construction of the mill buildings and the house.
 (A date stone set in the garden wall which surrounds the house reads, 'Erected by M. Webb / July 4, 1839'.
 This may refer to the date the wall was constructed since it does not relate to the house or it may have come from one of the other mill buildings.
 No documentation has been found to link M. Webb with the site, however.)

 The site is known as 'Red Mills' and this name has been attributed to the color of the mill buildings.
 It has also been called 'Green Mills', presumably after a subsequent owner, Russell G. Green.

 Also on the property is a contributing well.

 The property is currently owned by AJPA, LLC.